kylecrsn/highdim/example/README.md

 - **\*\_projected\_cluster\_angles.json**: The list of angles between each pair of points in the projected cluster
 - **\*\_projected\_cluster\_dists.json**: The list of distances between each pair of points in the projected cluster
 - **\*\_projected\_origin\_dists.json**: The list of distances between each point and the origin in the projected cluster
-- **\*\_scaled\_cluster\_dists.json**: The list of distances between each pair of points in the original cluster *multiplied* by the square root of the projected dimension, so as to scale the values to the theorical expectation (and use them to compare to the projected cluster)
+- **\*\_scaled\_cluster\_dists.json**: The list of distances between each pair of points in the original cluster *multiplied* by the square root of the projected dimension, so as to scale the values to the theoretical expectation (and use them to compare to the projected cluster)

 PNG files: